 As we mentioned above, you can ask for any reasonable accommodation that would provide you with equal employment opportunities to other, non-disabled workers.

-In this way, it’s often wise to speak with your employer about the various allowances available for minimizing your allergies in the workplace.
+In this way, it’s often wise to speak with your employer about the various allowances available for minimizing the effects of your allergies in the workplace.

 The Most Important Point: Action

-Finally, you should never be afraid of asking your employer for additional accommodations or training should the situation not improve.
+Finally, and most importantly, you should never be afraid of asking your employer for additional accommodations or training should the situation not improve.

 If other employees aren’t following the provisions that have been made for you, such as if they’re stealing your food or failing to follow the new policies, you can ask your employer to take action.